madison-college-rails/git-workshop-spring-2014/basics.md

 ## Rebasing

+For a remote repo to accept the commits that you push, those commits must follow the existing commit history.
-Sometimes your local commits will be out of date with the commit history of the remote repo.
+However, sometimes your local commits will be out of date with that history.
-Someone might have committed other changes while you were working.
+For example, someone might have committed and pushed other changes while you were working.
+Your commits are still based on an older commit.

 If you have not pushed your commits yet, you have the option of *rebasing*.
 Rebasing is the action of re-applying the changes of your commit(s) after other commits.
 This will create new commits with different parents in the commit history.